-The Bachelor of Music in performance with an emphasis in jazz equips students with the tools to build a multi-faceted career in the professional music world as jazz performer.
-The Webster jazz studies program is based around the small group performing experience.
-Jazz students participate in combos, the Jazz Collective or Jazz Singers.
+The Bachelor of Music in Performance with an Emphasis in Jazz equips students with the tools to build a multi-faceted career in the professional music world as a jazz performer.
+The jazz studies program at Webster is based around the small group performing experience.
+Jazz students participate in student-centered ensembles, including the Jazz Collective, Jazz Combos and Jazz Singers.
 In addition to core music classes, jazz students study improvisation, jazz theory, scoring and arranging, jazz pedagogy and history.
-Students who would like a music technology curriculum can add on the minor in sound recording and engineering in the Department of Audio Aesthetics and Technology.

 At Webster, experience several special study opportunities such as: